Clinical Trials

 (MCLA-158)

 Petosemtamab (MCLA-158) is being developed for the potential treatment of head and neck squamous cell carcinoma (HNSCC).
 Our phase 1/2 clinical trial of petosemtamab is ongoing in the dose expansion phase of the open-label, multicenter trial.
-Enrollment of patients with HNSCC continues, evaluating petosemtamab monotherapy in previously treated HNSCC, as well as petosemtamab in combination with Keytruda® (pembrolizumab) in untreated HNSCC.
+Enrollment of patients with HNSCC continues, evaluating petosemtamab monotherapy in first line HNSCC, as well as petosemtamab in combination with pembrolizumab in untreated HNSCC.
+The evaluation of petosemtamab monotherapy in 2L colorectal cancer patients is planned to start in 2024.

 More information is available at the clinicaltrials.gov website.

 Zeno (zenocutuzumab, or MCLA-128) is being developed for the potential treatment of NRG1 fusion (NRG1+) lung, pancreas and other cancers.
 Our eNRGy trial, a phase 1/2 clinical trial is an ongoing open-label, multicenter trial enrolling patients with NRG1+ solid tumors.
-Encouraging clinical activity has been reported at the 2022 ASCO Annual Meeting.
+Encouraging clinical activity has been reported at the ESMO Congress 2023.

 Further details about the eNRGy clinical trial for Zeno, including current trial sites, can be found at Merus™ trial website at http://www.nrg1.com or by calling 1-833-NRG-1234.